★★★★★

 Stack of 4 chocolate cookies.

-Flourless cookies are made using an egg white base, similar to these delicious meringue cookies.
-However, these flourless cookies are WAY less work than meringues!
+Flourless cookies are made using an egg white base, similar to delicious meringue cookies.
+However, these flourless cookies are WAY less work than meringue cookies!

 This Flourless Chocolate Cookie recipe is just as easy as any other drop cookies.
 Just 6 ingredients you probably already have in your pantry.
 All you do is mix, bake and eat!